 Everybody's coming out with their must-watch movies nowadays.

-Here's my list of the finest in Asian cinem
+Here's my list of the finest in Asian cinema.

 The 50 rankings are not final.
-Any comment would be apprec
+Any comment would be appreciated.

 I watched this movie so many times as a child because its my fath